 The Bachelor of Design program at CAS offers a unique opportunity for Omani students to display ingenuity and innovation.
 It is a program that educates students in problem solving in the most inspired way, focusing on both the academic and applied aspects of design.
 Being closely linked with the local industry, the students are constantly being exposed to the latest trends and styles in design.
 In addition, the department enables them to keep abreast with the most current technical aspects in design in a variety of different mediums.

 There are currently three design specialisations being offered at the Colleges of Applied Sciences.
-They are Graphic Design, Digital Design, and Spatial Design.
+They are Graphic Design, Multimedia Design, and Spatial Design.
 These specialisations are being offered at the two Centers of Design in Ibri and Nizwa.
 They are four-year full-time degree programs leading to a Bachelor’s Degree in Design.

 The Design Program at Colleges of Applied Sciences aspires to be a leading design education provider, by providing world class design education that will significantly add to the economic, social and cultural well begin of the people in Oman.